apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**NASA space photo shows sky holes near Florida**
+**Mark Dodson, Gremlins and Star Wars Voice Actor, Has Died at Age 64**

-You can read more about it [here](https://www.businessinsider.com/nasa-space-photo-shows-sky-holes-near-florida-2024-3).
+You can read more about it [here](https://gizmodo.com/obituary-mark-dodson-gremlins-passed-away-1851304189).

 ## Requirements
 - Python 3.8